INeedAUniqueUsername/MIDI-Frame/README.md

 [![Pikmin - Ai no Uta](https://img.youtube.com/vi/kUQmKuUvVWQ/0.jpg)](https://youtu.be/kUQmKuUvVWQ "Pikmin - Ai no Uta")

 # What I learned
 "Ai no Uta" from Pikmin is a great song - maybe one of the best I've ever heard.
+It's the kind of song that can make you want to study piano seriously just so you can play it well.